Once you have a good paid subscription flow it’s time to consider adding new revenue products. The following

 Real estate agents want to get their name out.
 Help them by having them give out branded discount codes for an annual subscription to their clients and prospects.
 It’s easy to do: Create a discount code in their name (Ex code: janesmithrealty) that is good for 100 subscriptions.
 Sell it to them at a bulk discount.

-10. Get a sponsor for a free level registration
+10. Find a sponsor for your free registration

 Do you offer a free registration on your website (you should)?
 Promote the name of a sponsor on the subscribe card, free registration form, in your welcome email, and on your website.
 It’s a big exposure for your sponsor and easy sponsorship revenue for you.
 Here’s a simple example (note the free registration card).